iPhone Screen Replacement Sydney — Cost, Time & Warranty Guide

 What should a fair warranty look like?

-A reputable Sydney iPhone repair shop should give you a minimum of 3 months written warranty on the screen and the labour.
-Six months is the emerging standard among the better local shops, and anything less than 30 days is a red flag.
+A reputable Sydney iPhone repair shop should give you a written warranty on both the screen and the labour.
+At Lux Phone Auburn every screen comes with a 6-month warranty on parts and workmanship — and a verbal-only or very short warranty from any shop is a red flag.

 The warranty should cover defects in the screen itself — dead pixels, touch failure, unresponsive areas, backlight issues.
-It will not cover a second impact: if you drop it again and crack the new screen, that is your responsibility.
+It does not cover post-repair physical or water damage: if you drop it again and crack the new screen, that is your responsibility.

 Will a third-party repair void my Apple warranty?